thomasboyt/manygolf/readme.md

 * emoticons by Austin Condiff: https://thenounproject.com/acondiff/collection/simplicicons/
   * Excited by Austin Condiff from the Noun Project
   * Disgusted by Austin Condiff from the Noun Project
+  * speech-bubble by Austin Condiff from the Noun Project